-Note: The SNMP MIB manual is supplied in the Software Release Package delivered with your product.
+Note:

-Note: Using AudioCodes' Element Management System (EMS) is recommended for customers with large deployments (for example, multiple devices in globally distributed enterprise offices) that need to be managed by central personnel.
+- Refer to the Release Notes 7.2 for products released in Version 7.2. - The SNMP MIB manual is supplied in the Software Release Package delivered with your product. - Using AudioCodes' Element Management System (EMS) is recommended for customers with large deployments (for example, multiple devices in globally distributed enterprise offices) that need to be managed by central personnel.
 The EMS is not included in the device's supplied package.
 Contact AudioCodes for detailed information on AudioCodes' EMS solution for large VoIP deployments.